ygsbzr/RandomCharm/README.md

 # RandomCharm
-A HollowKnight mod change charm you equipped each scene
+A HollowKnight mod change charm you equipped each scene in random